Can You Trust the Vectors in Your Vector Database? Black-Hole Attack from Embedding Space Defects: Theoretical Analysis of Black-Hole Attack

 \subsubsection{Vector Database Settings}

-We employ FAISS~\cite{douze2024faiss} as our vector database backend and evaluate our approach using four distinct index types: (1) Flat (exact brute-force search), (2) graph-based HNSW~\cite{Malkov2016EfficientAR}, (3) clustering-based IVF-Flat~\cite{Jgou2011ProductQF}, and (4) IVF-PQ~\cite{Jgou2011ProductQF}.
+We employ FAISS~\cite{douze2024faiss} as our vector database backend and evaluate our approach using four distinct index types: (1) Flat (exact brute-force search), (2) graph-based HNSW~\cite{Malkov2020Efficient}, (3) clustering-based IVF-Flat~\cite{Jgou2011ProductQF}, and (4) IVF-PQ~\cite{Jgou2011ProductQF}.
 Since the Flat index performs exhaustive search, it serves as our ground truth for nearest neighbors.
-We configure the three approximate nearest neighbor (ANN) indexes, HNSW, IVF-Flat, and IVF-PQ, to achieve approximately 90\% recall on the clean database relative to this ground truth.
-Unless specified otherwise, {cosine similarity} is used as the distance metric.
+Unless specified otherwise, \textbf{cosine similarity} is used as the distance metric.